Dixon Entrance

-The Dixon Entrance as delineated by BC Geographical Names and the disputed "A–B Line", along with Hecate Strait and Queen Charlotte Sound.
-Red dots indicate capes and points, gray text indicates island names.
-The international boundary between Canada and the United States follows Portland Canal to "Point B", thence, according to Canada, to Cape Muzon.
-The purpose and significance of the "A–B Line" portion of the boundary are disputed.

 The Dixon Entrance (Entrée Dixon) is a strait about 80 km long and wide in the Pacific Ocean at the Canada–United States border, between the U.S. state of Alaska and the province of British Columbia in Canada.
 The Dixon Entrance is part of the Inside Passage shipping route.
 It forms part of the maritime boundary between the U.S. and Canada, although the location of that boundary here is disputed.

 Etymology

 The strait was named by Joseph Banks for Captain George Dixon, a Royal Navy officer, maritime fur trader, and explorer, who surveyed the area in 1787.

 Geography

 The Dixon Entrance lies between Clarence Strait in the Alexander Archipelago in Alaska to the north, and Hecate Strait and the islands known as Haida Gwaii (the Queen Charlotte Islands) in British Columbia, to the south.
 Prince of Wales Island is the largest of the Alaskan islands on the north side of the entrance; the Kaigani Haida occupy this island.
-Members of the Haida nation maintain free access across the strait.
+Members of the Haida nation maintain access across the strait under the Jay Treaty.

 Major inlets that empty into Dixon Entrance include Portland Inlet, Prince Rupert Harbour, and Masset Inlet.